-Lastly, how to help your child recognise Anxiety
+Lastly, how to help your child recognise Anxiety.

-Sit down with your child and help them to identify physical symptoms, they may soil, be constipated or suffer from daytime and nocturnal enuresis Younger children are much more likely to identify anxiety as a physical symptom.
+Sit down with your child and help them identify physical symptoms; they may soil, be constipated or suffer from daytime and nocturnal enuresis.
+Younger children are much more likely to locate anxiety as a physical symptom.

 - The worry monster